Ensemble nonequivalence and Bose-Einstein condensation in weighted networks: BEC in weighted networks

 Using Eqs.~\eqref{s*->},~\eqref{eq:nBECW-} and~\eqref{eq:nBECW0}, we write the order parameter as

-from which we see that, since both $s^*_-(T>T_c)$ and $W^*$ have by construction the same value in the canonical and microcanonical ensemble, the order parameter must be zero in both ensembles, for all values of $T>T_c$.
+confirming the definition of non-condensed phase in Eq.~\eqref{eq:orderNONBEC} and showing that, since both $s^*_-(T\!>\!T_c)$ and $W^*$ have by construction the same value in the canonical and microcanonical ensemble, the order parameter must be zero in both ensembles, for all values of $T\!>\!T_c$.
 Therefore, whenever one ensemble is in the non-condensed phase, the other ensemble is the non-condensed phase as well.
 Importantly, this allows us to refer to the conjugate canonical and microcanonical ensembles `in the non-condensed phase' consistently.

 To solve the `inverse' problem, we use Eqs.~\eqref{eq_betas} and~\eqref{eq_beta0} and invert Eqs.~\eqref{s*+>} and~\eqref{s*->} to get

 and

 Then, subtracting Eq.~\eqref{eq:nBECbeta-} from Eq.~\eqref{eq:nBECbeta0}, we get